ozturkkl/Leaflet.Marker.ColorFilter/README.md

 }).addTo(map);
 ```

-Use it after the initialization with the method setFilter()
+Use it after the initialization with the method setFilter():
 ```js
 marker.setFilter({
     blur: 0,